 Notification Hub is the app that rises to the challenge of keeping the notification tray clean and organized and makes sure that not a single one is missed out.

-Notification Hub is a robust and easy-to-use app which does a terrific job of bundling notifications together.
-The bundling is done app wise which not only is visually appealing but also helps in saving screen space.
+Notification Hub is a robust and easy-to-use app that does a terrific job of bundling notifications together.
+The bundling is done app-wise, which not only is visually appealing but also helps in saving screen space.
 And to top it all, you have all the notifications at your fingertips.

 What’s more, the same card is also mirrored on the lock screen.
-If that’s not a reason enough for ditching the native Android notification widget, then let me tell you, you also get to select the apps.
+If that’s not a reason enough for ditching the native Android notification widget, then let me tell you that you also get to select the apps.

 Setup and Usage

 Initially, you will be given a list of apps for which Notification Hub needs to be enabled.
-If a neat notification drawer is what you are looking for, we suggest to check all the boxes.
+If a neat notification drawer is what you are looking for, we suggest checking all the boxes.

 Notification Hub needs two sets of permissions to work — Notification access and Usage Access.